yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

     >}}

 Also focusing on homebrew, vonchenplus implemented support for a few things needed to get the [RetroArch](https://www.retroarch.com/) homebrew working inside yuzu.
-Yup, more emulators inside emulators shenanigans.
+Yup, more "emulator in emulator" shenanigans.

 The first step is the `clkrst` service, used to control clock speeds on the console, {{< gh-hovercard "8794" "which was stubbed" >}} to allow RetroArch to boot.
 Emulation of clock speed is not very meaningful for yuzu, so it’s not a loss.
-The second is a specialty behaviour by `switch-mesa`, which uses a {{< gh-hovercard "8795" "different framebuffer crop" >}} and appears halfway down the screen without proper emulation (8795).
+The second is a specialty behaviour by `switch-mesa`, which uses a {{< gh-hovercard "8795" "different framebuffer crop" >}} and appears halfway down the screen without proper emulation.

 While preparing the `Project London` changes for release, [Tobi](https://github.com/FearlessTobi) found some issues with `Rocket League` that were preventing it from working properly. byte[] found that it could boot in single core, but the game had terrible rendering in Vulkan.